Seneca-SCPA/Applied-Problem-Solving/docs/logic-iteration.md

 > Notice the user is forced to create at least one shopping list because the option of creating a shopping list was moved AFTER the logic that creates a list.

-### Pseudo Code
+### Pseudocode

-Let's modify the preceding OPTIONAL iteration pseudo code example to be **MANDATORY iteration**.
+Let's modify the preceding OPTIONAL iteration pseudocode example to be **MANDATORY iteration**.
 This change will **mandate the user to add at least one item to the shopping list** (unlike before where none was possible).

 Function: `CreateList()`